 All materials except superconductors present some amount of resistance.
 The terms conductor and insulator do not identify materials that have, respectively, zero resistance and infinite resistance.
 Rather, they are convenient ways of referring to materials that exhibit very low resistance and very high resistance.

 The symbols shown here (Figures 2 and 3) represent resistors in a circuit diagram.

-When the goal is simply to transfer electrical energy, resistance is a nuisance: it reduces the amount of current delivered to the user and dissipates power as unwanted heat.
-However, resistance plays an essential role in low-voltage circuit design.
-Electrical engineers constantly use resistance for such tasks as reducing the amplitude of a voltage signal, establishing the gain of an amplifier circuit, limiting the current through a light-emitting diode, and creating frequency-dependent networks called filters.
+Sometimes resistance is a nuisance because it reduces the amount of current delivered to the user and dissipates power as unwanted heat.
+However, resistance plays an essential role in circuit design and is used for such tasks as reducing the amplitude of a signal, establishing the gain of an amplifier circuit, limiting the current through a light-emitting diode, and creating frequency-dependent networks called filters.